Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/03-AIE-ML-lenet_tutorial/README.md

 ### AI Engine-ML Kernels and Graph Representation

 An AI Engine-ML kernel is a C/C++ program written using specialized intrinsic calls that targets the VLIW vector processor.
-The AI Engine-ML compiler compiles the kernel code to produce an executable ELF file for each of the AI Engine-MLs being used in the design.
+The AI Engine-ML compiler compiles the kernel code to produce an executable ELF file for each of the AI Engine-MLs in the design.
 Review the [AI Engine-ML Kernel Programming](https://docs.amd.com/r/en-US/ug1603-ai-engine-ml-kernel-graph/Single-Kernel-Programming) section in the AI Engine-ML Documentation for a high-level overview of kernel programming.
-These kernels can be stitched together to function as AI Engine-ML graphs written in C++.
+You can stitch these kernels together to function as AI Engine-ML graphs written in C++.

 The AI Engine-ML compiler writes a summary of compilation results called `lenet.aiecompile_summary`.
 You can view the graph by running the following command:

 `vitis_analyzer build/lenet_x1/hw/Work/graph.aiecompile_summary`

 The following figure shows the graph representation of the AI Engine-ML kernels.
-The five cores correspond to the description shown in the block diagram in the [Tutorial Overview](#tutorial-overview) section; core01 implements the first convolutional layer, core02 implements the second convolutional layer, core03 and 05 implement FC1 and ReLu, and core04 implements the FC2.
+The five cores correspond to the description shown in the block diagram in the [Tutorial Overview](#tutorial-overview) section.
+* core01 implements the first convolutional layer
+* core02 implements the second convolutional layer
+* core03 and 05 implement FC1 and ReLu
+* core04 implements the FC2

 ![Image of LeNet AI Engine-ML Graph](images/Lenet_graph_view.PNG)

-After compiling a AI Engine graph, the tiling parameters settings are summarized in the Tiling Parameters table as shown below.
+After compiling a AI Engine graph, the Tiling Parameters table summarizes the tiling parameter settings as shown in the table below.
 For a detailed description of the tiling parameters, refer to the [Shared Buffer configuration](#shared-buffer-configuration) section.

 ![Image of Lenet AI Engine-ML Tiling Parameter parameter](images/Lenet_tiling_parameters.PNG)

 The Array view offers a comprehensive perspective, illustrating the AI Engine, AI Engine Memory tiles, kernel placements, and their interconnections, including the Interface tiles, within a logical device framework.
-A corresponding visual representation of this Array view is provided below.
+The following figure shows a visual representation of this array.

 ![Image of Lenet AI-Engine-ML Array view](images/Lenet_array_view.PNG)

 ***Note***: Also defined in the AI Engine-ML graph are the weights (`core<xx>lut.h`).
-The weights are used in the matrix multiplication with the input matrix running in the AI Engine-ML tiles.
-Whereas the input feature maps (IFMs) are streamed from the PL to the AI Engine-ML, the weights are stored in the AI Engine-ML tiles.
+The matrix multiplication uses the weights with the input matrix running in the AI Engine-ML tiles.
+Whereas the input feature maps (IFMs) stream from the PL to the AI Engine-ML, the AI Engine-ML tiles store the weights.

 </details>